Stages of Lung Cancer

 Broadly, stage II cancers consist of two or more separate tumors between four and seven centimeters in the same lung.
 These nodules have begun to spread to nearby lymph nodes and are affecting tissues in close proximity to the original tumor.
 Affected tissues may include the chest cavity and its inner lining, the phrenic nerve (controlling the diaphragm), and the lining of the membrane surrounding the heart.
 Some stage II cancers have spread to lymph nodes in the lung or near the carina but have not metastasized to distant areas of the body.

 Stage III (along with the subsequent stage) is considered advanced-stage lung cancer.
-Decades after occupational exposure to carcinogens, many people begin to experience symptoms of lung cancer at this stage that force them to visit a doctor (such as a worsening cough or shortness of breath).
+Decades after occupational exposure to carcinogens, many people begin to experience symptoms of lung cancer at this third stage that force them to visit a doctor (such as a worsening cough or shortness of breath).
 Tumors are larger (at least three centimeters across), affect more lymph nodes, and have spread nearer to the center of the chest and windpipe.